Best time to find cheap flights, 16% potential price drop

-Menorca flights can be made cheaper if you choose a flight in the morning.
+Menorca flights can be made cheaper if you choose a flight at noon.
 Booking a flight in the afternoon will likely mean higher prices.

 The most rural of the Balearic Islands, Menorca is a lush, hilly island.
 Like the other islands in this chain (Majorca, Ibiza and Formentera) sun and beautiful beaches are guaranteed.
 Plenty of safe paddling and rock-pooling locales make this the perfect destination for families.

 Despite its small size, Menorca has had two capital cities.
 When the British took control of the island in the 1700s, they moved the capital from Ciutadella, an old Moorish city in the west of the island, to Mahon (Mao to the locals).
 Mahon has one of the largest natural harbors in the world.
 Now, it is a bustling town with stately public buildings, such as the Palace Torre Saura, an attractive Old Town and a lively waterfront.
 Ciutadella is a beautiful city that has acted as the island’s religious center since the fourth century.